Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Introduction

 Previous to the \acrshort{owls} project, several \acrshort{osia} implementations have been demonstrated on late-phase missions with the purpose of building traceable heritage.
 These early systems tended to be single-purpose and intentionally simple in construction to help overcome perceived risk and present clear value propositions such as biosignature-related mineralogy detection \citep{Mandrake_2012} and opportunistic, transient phenomenon capture \citep{Castano_2008_MER}.
-The most mature \acrshort{osia} example yet produced is the \acrfull{aegis} system for Mars rovers, operationally deployed on both Curiosity and Perseverance \citep{francis_2015}.
+The most mature \acrshort{osia} example yet produced is the \acrfull{aegis} system for Mars rovers, operationally deployed on both Curiosity and Perseverance \citep{francis_2015, francis17:aegis}.
 By enabling autonomous target acquisition for the ChemCam and SuperCam instruments, \acrshort{aegis} provides a systematic baseline site characterization during periods when the rover would otherwise be idle and has increased mission science yield for ChemCam from 256 to 327 collections per sol \citep{francis17:aegis}.
-In each case, these examples were opportunistically deployed to leverage spare onboard spacecraft computation capacity and within architectures not originally intended for onboard analysis.
-Earlier inclusion of \acrshort{osia} during the mission formulation process (i.e. \acrshort{owls}) would better enable new missions and scientific objectives, rather than having to rely on \textit{ad-hoc} enhancements of existing systems.
+In each case, these examples were opportunistically deployed within architectures not originally intended for onboard analysis.
+Earlier inclusion of \acrshort{osia} during the mission formulation process (\ed{as in} \acrshort{owls}) would enable new missions and scientific objectives, rather than \ed{acting as} \textit{ad hoc} enhancements \ed{to} existing systems.